-How are metal powders made?
-The process is not necessarily simple, and there are only a handful of advanced powder metallurgy companies in North America, but PM is not too difficult to understand with a proper explanation.
+How metal powder is made is not necessarily simple, and there are only a handful of advanced powder metallurgy companies in North America.
+Don't worry -- the important concepts of the PM process aren't too difficult to understand with a proper explanation.

-Let’s look at the basic powder metallurgy process steps -- you’ll quickly see what separates PM from traditional machining.
+Let’s look at the very first powder metallurgy process step -- you’ll quickly see what separates PM from traditional machining.

 Is there any reason to specify powder metallurgy over traditional machining beyond “that’s how we’ve always done it”?
 The answer is a definite “yes” -- and for more reasons than just the low cost.